Bhjones45/fall_inventory_2022/README.md

 ### Running Locally
 Run the server in your command line with `rails server` or `rails s`.
-The application begins at `localhost:3000/inventory_items` from here you should be able to navigate the complete CRUD functionality of the website through links and buttons.
+The application begins at `localhost:3000/inventory_items` `localhost:3000/locations` or from here you should be able to navigate the complete CRUD functionality of the website through links and buttons.